Legal reference — New Jersey

 🚫

-Illegal — no state or local reform No. Psilocybin is Schedule I under New Jersey Statutes Annotated §24:21-5.
+Illegal statewide; legislation pending No. Psilocybin is Schedule I under New Jersey Statutes Annotated §24:21-5.
 No decriminalization or licensed program exists.
 Multiple access bills are pending (S2283, S3641) but none have passed.

 Recent & pending legislation